lockbook/lockbook/docs/building/apple.md

 `lbdev apple run macos` will build all the rust and swift and run the macOS app to the current Macbook.

 `lbdev apple run ios <device>`  allows you to select an iOS device and send a build to it.
 This is mostly a shortcut for people who have setup these devices already in XCode.

+## Can't run in Xcode?

+1. **Run `lbdev apple ws all` first** – Xcode needs the native libs.
+From repo root: `cargo install --path utils/lbdev` then `lbdev apple ws all`.
+2. **Open the workspace** – Open `clients/apple/Lockbook.xcworkspace` (not `lockbook.xcodeproj`).
+3. **Signing** – Xcode → Signing & Capabilities → set Team to your Apple ID.
+The project uses team `39ZS78S25U`; if you're not on that team, change it to yours or use "Sign to Run Locally" for simulators.
+4. **Simulator destination** – For iOS, pick a simulator in the scheme selector (e.g. "iPhone 16" or "iPhone 16e").
+If "iPhone 16" fails, try another like "iPhone 16e" or "iPhone 17".
+5. **macOS code signing** – If macOS fails with "No signing certificate", either add your "Mac Development" cert in Keychain, or build with: `xcodebuild ...
+CODE_SIGN_IDENTITY="-" build`.